KevinTopollaj/Swift-Concurrency/README.md

 - Any task can query its current priority using `Task.currentPriority`, but this works from anywhere – if it’s called in a function that is not currently part of a task, Swift will query the system for an answer or send back `.medium`.

+## Understanding how priority escalation works

+- Every `task` can be `created with a specific priority level`, or `it can inherit a priority from somewhere else`.

+- But in two specific circumstances, `Swift will raise the priority of a task` so it’s able to complete faster.

+- This always happens because of some specific action from us:

+1- If higher-priority task A starts waiting for the result of lower-priority task B, task B will have its priority elevated to the same priority as task A.

+2- If lower-priority task A has started running on an actor, and higher-priority task B has been enqueued on that same actor, task A will have its priority elevated to match task B.

+- In both cases, Swift is trying to ensure the higher priority task gets the quality of service it needs to run quickly.

+- If something very important can only complete when something less important is also complete, then the less important task becomes very important.

+- For the most part, this isn’t something we need to worry about in our code – think of it as a bonus feature provided automatically by Swift’s tasks.

+- However, there is one place where priority escalation might surprise you, and it’s worth at least being aware of it:

+- In our first situation, where a high-priority task uses `await` on a low-priority task, using `Task.currentPriority` will report the `escalated priority` rather than the original priority.

+- So, you might create a task with a low priority, but when you query it a minute later it might have moved up to be a high priority.

+- The other situation – if you queue a high-priority task on the same actor where a low-priority task is already running – will also involve priority escalation, but won’t change the value of `.currentPriority`.

+- This means your task will run a little faster and it might not be obvious why, but honestly it’s unlikely you’ll even notice this.